LukeShead/Project-03/README.md

 ### IDE's and implementation.

-When I was implementing the code, the main IDE I used was repl.it, I have used this before and it remains to be a very useful IDE, the fast testing and debugging options that it gives greatly improve the time that the project was completed in, because of this I will continue to a
+When I was implementing the code, the main IDE I used was repl.it, I have used this before and it remains to be a very useful IDE, the fast testing and debugging options that it gives greatly improve the time that the project was completed in, because of this I will continue to use Repl.it as my usual IDE unless specified